 In addition to recognizing Louis Riel Day on November 16, the Métis Nation of Alberta (MNA) has declared the week of November 16 as “Métis Week.”
 The week is devoted to commemorating the sacrifices of the Métis who continue to strive toward rights and recognition as a distinct nation.

-To honour Métis Week, the City of Beaumont will officially proclaim November 15-21 as Métis Week in Beaumont and will raise the Métis flag at the Beaumont Sport and Recreation Centre on November 16, 2020.
+To honour Métis Week, the City of Beaumont is officially proclaiming November 13-19 as Métis Week in Beaumont and is raising the Métis flag at City Hall for the week.

 By doing so, the City recognizes the important role that Métis people have played in the founding and development of Beaumont, and the contributions they continue to make to our great city.